“The greatest evil is physical pain.”

 Opioid antagonists that have the opposite effect of opioids by blocking the activity of opioids are now being explored for new applications in pain management.
 Certain opioid antagonists (actually reverse agonists), including naloxone and naltrexone, not only function to block opioid activity at opioid receptors but they also block or antagonize activity at the TLR-4 receptors as well.
 This is believed to reduce the neuroinflammation triggered by TLR-4 and may be of benefit in the treatment of the neuropathic pain conditions described above.
 In fact, there is a growing body of research suggesting that low dose naltrexone may be effective for fibromyalgia and other conditions associated with central sensitivity.

-Due to their antagonizing activity with opioids, ordinarily they cannot be given simultaneously with opioids unless at very low doses (<1 mg).
+Due to their antagonizing activity with opioids, ordinarily they cannot be given simultaneously with opioids unless at low doses (<10 mg).
 However, research has shown that naloxone and naltrexone both exists as enatiomers, or both left- and right-handed versions that are molecular mirror images of one another much like a left or right handed glove.
-While typically medications are manufactured as combinations of both left- and right enatiomers in equal distributions, it is possible to isolate the left- from the right- enatiomer.
+While typically medications are manufactured as combinations of both left- and right enatiomers in equal distributions, it is possible to isolate the left- from the right enatiomer.
 Chemically identical but structurally different, the right (dextro) version of naltrexone antagonizes activity of TLR-4 but has no affinity for, and does not affect, opioid receptors.
-Thus, the dextro enantiomer of naltrexone may be effective in treating pain by blocking TLR-4 while not affecting the opioid receptors, thereby avoiding adverse effects associated with blocking the opioid receptors.
-This discovery represents a potentially useful breakthru in the management of neuropathic pain and related syndromes.
+Thus, the dextro-enantiomer of naltrexone may be effective in treating pain by blocking TLR-4 while not affecting the opioid receptors, thereby avoiding adverse effects associated with blocking the opioid receptors.
+This discovery represents a potentially useful breakthrough in the management of neuropathic pain and related syndromes.

 Other Microglial Inhibitors

-Some research suggests that minocycline, an antibiotic, may inhibit microglial activity by mechanims unrelated to antibiotic activity, possibly at the TLR-4 receptor.
+Some research suggests that minocycline, an antibiotic, may inhibit microglial activity by mechanisms unrelated to antibiotic activity, possibly at the TLR-4 receptor.
 Animal studies have shown that minocycline inhibits heat-related hyperalgesia.

 Resources: